 The call center is usually the frontline of the customer’s experience, and many times may be the only human interaction with the company.
 It is therefore imperative that call center KPIs associated with customer satisfaction should be continuously measured in order to accurately assess the performance of your company.

-The importance of analyzing KPIs when assessing the effectiveness and efficiency of call centers is obvious; however, not all KPIs are as reliable indicators of customer satisfaction as others.
+The importance of analyzing contact center metrics when assessing the effectiveness and efficiency of call centers is obvious; however, not all KPIs are as reliable indicators of customer satisfaction as others.
 A study conducted with 512 call centers from 6 different industries analyzed the impact of 10 KPIs on customer satisfaction .
 Below is the list of KPIs ranked in order by affect (largest to smallest) on customer satisfaction.

 The percentage of calls that the agent completely addresses the customer’s needs without having to transfer them or call them back.
 Companies should allocate funds necessary to effectively train agents, invest in knowledge bases and give agent incentives designed to improve FCR.
 Additionally, skills based routing and IVR systems will ensure that the most appropriate agent receives the call, thereby increasing FCR.